Creating top quality video content.

 Vlogging has exploded in popularity over the last few years - and shows no signs of slowing down.
 Whether you’re new to the game or a fully-fledged expert, here’s a quick guide to find the best vlogging camera for you.

 With cameras designed for use on the go, you can film, edit and upload a 'video-blog' to platforms like YouTube, taking your viewers with you wherever you go.
 Lifestyle, fashion, film, gaming or something more niche, there'll be an audience waiting to watch.

 For their compact design, features and ease of use, we generally recommend a camera over a camcorder for filming vlogs.
-Most cameras within the market come with a video function as standard.
+Most cameras come with a video function as standard.

 Flip screen cameras